Should You Buy a New or Used Semi-Truck?

 Operating a truck that constantly malfunctions can be both expensive and stressful.
 Time is money, and constant repairs and delays put your operations behind schedule.
 You can have peace of mind when purchasing a new truck, as it reduces the risk of frequent repairs and downtime.

-While a new semi-truck comes with many benefits, it’s important to recognize the potential stumbling blocks, as well.
+While a new semi-truck has many benefits, it has potential stumbling blocks.
 Here are some prospective obstacles you could face when selecting a new model.

 1. Higher Initial Cost

-Maybe you have limited capital or you’re recently getting your business off the ground.
+Maybe you have limited capital or are just getting your business off the ground.
 You might not be in a position to take on lofty monthly payments.
 Purchasing a used model may make more financial sense in this case.

 2. Depreciation

-A new semi-truck loses value as soon as you drive it off the lot.
+A new vehicle loses value the moment you drive it off the lot.
 It will rapidly depreciate within its first few years of service, affecting its future resale value.

-On the flip side, used trucks have already undergone the steepest depreciation curve.
-This makes them the more budget-friendly choice when it comes to resale value.
+Used trucks have already undergone the steepest depreciation curve, making them the more budget-friendly choice for their resale value.

 3. Long-Term Commitment